MAHDTech/nix-config/nixos/system/config/virtualisation/incus/NOTES.md

 1. ✅ Update the nix flake with `incus.joined = true` for the **bootstrap** server only.
 1. ✅ Keep `incus.joined = false` for member servers.
 1. ✅ Run `./scripts/incus-hypervisors.sh --create` script to bootstrap the cluster.
-1. ✅ Record the cluster tokens for the members into the nix flake when shown on screen.
+1. ✅ Record the cluster tokens for the incus members into the nix flake when shown on screen.
 1. ✅ Run `./scripts/incus-hypervisors.sh --health` script to verify the bootstrap server is working before continuing.

 **Expected Result:**

+- Health check script passes
 - Bootstrap server creates the Incus cluster
 - Cluster tokens are generated for member servers
-- OVN cluster continues to function
+- OVN cluster continues to function across all servers
+- LINSTOR is enabled and running across all servers
-- Member servers are not joined to the cluster yet
+- Member servers are **not** joined to the cluster yet

 **NOTES:**